Insider Buying: CEO Michael Ma - GuruFocus.com

 Who is Michael Martino?

 Michael Martino is the CEO of Ampio Pharmaceuticals Inc, a position he has held since [insert date or year].
 With extensive experience in the pharmaceutical industry, Martino has played a crucial role in guiding the company's strategic direction and overseeing its operations.
-His insider purchase of 76,890 shares is a significant development that could signal a positive outlook for the company.
+His insider buying activity provides valuable insight into the company's potential growth and performance.

 About Ampio Pharmaceuticals Inc

-Ampio Pharmaceuticals Inc is a biopharmaceutical company focused on the discovery and development of novel therapies for the treatment of prevalent inflammatory conditions.
+Ampio Pharmaceuticals Inc is a biopharmaceutical company focused on the discovery and development of novel therapies for prevalent inflammatory conditions.
 The company's lead product candidate, Ampion, is an anti-inflammatory drug designed to treat osteoarthritis of the knee.
-Ampio Pharmaceuticals Inc is committed to improving the lives of patients suffering from debilitating inflammatory diseases by providing innovative and effective treatment options.
+Ampio Pharmaceuticals Inc aims to address the unmet medical needs of patients suffering from various inflammatory diseases and improve their quality of life.

 On the day of Michael Martino's recent purchase, shares of Ampio Pharmaceuticals Inc were trading at $0.29 apiece, giving the stock a market cap of $4.531 million.
-This relatively low valuation could present an attractive entry point for investors who believe in the company's potential for growth.
+This valuation is an important factor to consider when analyzing the potential return on investment for shareholders.

 - Historical multiples (price-earnings ratio, price-sales ratio, price-book ratio, and price-to-free cash flow) that the stock has traded at.